PurpleBooth/alfred-emoji-snippet-pack/README.md

 Couple of things that are different though:

-  - Fully automated releases - As soon as [the place we get our Emoji's from](https://github.com/github/gemoji) updates, a new version will be built and released ✨automagically✨ (When this was written that was Emoji 13.0)
+  - 🚀 Fully automated releases - As soon as [the place we get our Emoji's from](https://github.com/github/gemoji) updates, a new version will be built and released ✨automagically✨
+  - 🏳️‍⚧️ Contains Emoji 13.0 emojis
-  - No 🔁repeating🔁 emoji
+  - 🔁 No repeating emoji
-  - More 🗣descriptive🗣 names
+  - 🗯️ More descriptive names
-  - Prefix and suffix is done with configuration meaning it's 😁easy😁 to change in Alfred
+  - ⁉️ Prefix and suffix is done with configuration meaning it's easy to change in Alfred

 Mostly these are just personal taste and the original project was a